CodeSamplez.com

 }

-As you can notice here, we have created two classes one for the database table/entity with name ‘Password’ and another one is for DbContext which will act as the database container in our application.
-When you will create more tables, you can create this DbContext class separately as well.
+As you can notice here, we have created two classes: one for the database table/entity with the name ‘Password’ and another one for DbContext, which will act as the database container in our application.
+When you create more tables, you can create this DbContext class separately as well.

 Create Controllers And Views:

-to create a new controller from the above created model, right-click on the ‘Controllers’ directory and use ‘Add’ -> ‘Controller’ option.
+to create a new controller from the above-created model, right-click on the ‘Controllers’ directory and use the ‘Add’ -> ‘Controller’ option.

-It will lead you to a new controller creation window where you will be able to select the model class and DataContext class to be mapped with and template engine as well.
+It will lead you to a new controller creation window, where you can select the model class and DataContext class to be mapped with and the template engine as well.
 Set them as in the image below.

-By defining the view template, we are creating views at the same time of controller creation, instead of creating them separately.
+By defining the view template, we create views at the same time as the controller instead of creating them separately.

 Connect To Database Server:

-As we have create controller/model/views, its time to connect to the database server.
-In your web.config file, add a new connection string as below:
+As we have created the controller/model/views, it’s time to connect to the database server.
+In your web. config file, add a new connection string as below:

 <add name="PasswordDBContext" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=MyPasswords;Integrated Security=True;MultipleActiveResultSets=True;App=EntityFramework" providerName="System.Data.SqlClient" />

-Name it with your DBContext class and set server/database name as per your own preference.
-Notice that, we haven’t created any database on our SQL server yet.
+Name it with your DBContext class and set the server/database name according to your preference.
+Notice that we haven’t created any database on our SQL server yet.
 Yes, and it’s not required at all.
-Here is the magic of Entity framework, it facilitates us to create database/tables from the defined entity automatically without worrying to do that manually via SQL management studio.
+Here is the magic of the Entity Framework: It facilitates creating databases/tables from the defined entity automatically without worrying about manually doing that via SQL management studio.

-Here you can test the create new/update/delete all options whether they are functional or not ( They should be ๐Ÿ™‚ .
-Now if you go and check your database you should find it created properly on SQL server database:
+Here, you can test the creation of new/update/delete options and whether they are functional or not (They should be :).
+Now, if you go and check your database, you should find it created properly on the SQL server database:

 Preparing For Future Modification:

-So, far we have done a good job.
-Now, what if we need to add a new entity to the database or modify an entity?
-As database is already exist, entity framework won’t go to create or modify it of its own.
-So, lets prepare for such scenario so that we can update our database in future whenever a new modification occurs, right from visual studio environment, easily.
+So far, we have done a good job.
+Now, what if we need to add a new entity to the database or modify an existing one?
+As the database already exists, the entity framework won’t create or modify it on its own.
+So, let’s prepare for such a scenario so that we can easily update our database in the future whenever a new modification occurs right from the Visual Studio environment.

 PM> Enable-Migrations -ContextTypeName MyPasswords.Models.PasswordDBContext